gvwilson/sensibleadventures/cloudherd/cloudherd.md

 A terrified shout from inside the ancient walls was his answer.
-A heartbeat later the village *tralpa* stumbled through the gate, tripping over the hem of the flowing lowlander-style robe he always wore (and occasionally washed).
+A heartbeat later the village *tralpa* stumbled through the gate, tripping over the hem of the flowing lowland-style robe he always wore (and occasionally washed).
 "There's--- there's a--- Reeve!
 Reeve!
 What is *that creature* doing here?"
 He snapped his fingers.
 A tiny spark sputtered and died at their tips.